 The sixth procedure code is anaesthesia not from block [1910] OR is blank.

-Skin Lesion Procedure event records will be assigned NZdrg100 J11W Same Day Skin Lesion Procedures with the cost weight 0.2252 and then assigned to excluded purchase unit MS02016.
+Skin Lesion Procedure event records will be assigned NZdrg100 J11W Same Day Skin Lesion Procedures and assigned to excluded purchase unit MS02016.

 Mapping of Health Speciality Codes to Casemix Purchase Units (PUs)